 Led by Cara Delevingne, models ambled at a sultry pace down the runway to the sounds of a string orchestra, while flogging bejewelled wares.

 So far, so haute couture.

 The big difference?
 Each model’s outfit was completed with some bespoke sneakers, each pair costing an estimated €3,000 and taking some 30+ hours to make.
 But while the choice of footwear may have raised eyebrows, it also represented a radical step.

-Five years on, trainers are still as zeitgeisty as they were then, with enough chunky designs available now to beat the band and then some.
+Five years on, trainers still boast the zeitgeist status they had then, with enough intricate designs available now to beat the band.

 Celebrity-favourites include Louis Vuitton Archlights and the Balenciaga Triple S, both coming in at around €600 – €1,000 a pair, depending on the style, colour and iteration.